MaxLSB/mini-hourglass/README.md

 ## Introduction

-Implemented the Hourglass Language Model from scratch, which is a Hierarchical Transformer Language Model.
+Small implementation of the Hourglass from scratch.
+Hourglass is a Hierarchical Transformer Language Model.
 This auto-regressive transformer uses a U-Net-like structure, which enables it to handle longer sequences more effectively.

 My model works at a **character-level** (easier to train compared to words/sub-words).
-I built the entire pipeline: pre-training, fine-tuning, and inference processes.
+I built: pre-training, fine-tuning, and inference processes.

 The goal of this project was to gain a detailed understanding of the functioning of autoregressive transformer models through a hands-on approach and an implementation of a very interesting paper.
+You can train the model yourself if you have a GPU.

 The [paper](https://arxiv.org/abs/2110.13711) of reference.

-You can train the model yourself if you have a GPU.

-*Disclaimer*
+This project is partially inspired by Karpathy's GPT implementation from scratch.

+* !
+Disclaimer !*
 - No pre-made tokenizer.
 - No already pretrained model.
 - No transformers library.